JuliaPhylo/PhyloPlots.jl/docs/src/man/better_edges.md

 ```
 ![example3](../assets/figures/edge_len_example2.svg)

-It may be usefull to consider using the `style=:majortree` if it causes
+It may be useful to consider using `style=:majortree` if it causes
 too much confusion, since the `:majortree` style doesn't visually represent
 minor edge lengths.
 Because of this, I used the `showEdgeLength=true` option to
 see the information anyway.